 For more on caring for kittens younger than four weeks old, including health concerns and tips for stabilizing kittens, go to Caring for Neonatal Kittens.

-If you are fostering with mom, handle the kittens when they start to explore their surroundings away from her.
-If mom is not there, you will be handling the kittens for feeding and encouraging defecation.
+If you are fostering the kittens with their mother cat, handle the kittens when they start to explore their surroundings away from her.
+If the mother cat is not there, you will be handling the kittens for feeding and encouraging defecation.
 For more about socializing kittens, go to alleycat.org/Socialization.